ejabbered/slpkg/README.rst

     | Package werkzeug-0.9.4 removed
     +==============================================================================

-Remove packages with by TAG:
+Remove the packages with by TAG:

 .. code-block:: bash